"""PyTorch implementation of classic Self Organizing Maps using batch learning."""

 batch_size = data.shape[0]

-neighborhoods = torch.stack(
+neighborhoods = self._vectorized_neighborhood(bmu_indices_flat, sigma)

-self.weights.data += updates.mean(dim=0)
+self.weights.data += updates

 def _calculate_distances_to_neurons(